mrigankvashist/100-Days-of-Java/README.md

 - ### Find the maximum and minimum element in an array

 - ### Find the "Kth" smallest element of an array

+# Day 33
+- ### Sort the array without using any sorting algo Given an array which consists of only 0, 1 and 2.

+- ### Move all the negative elements to one side of the array

+- ### Find the Union of two sorted arrays -
+Use arraylists